-The South Florida National Parks Trust has established the Biscayne National Park Stewardship Fund to support programs and projects in the largest marine park in the National Park Service system.
+The South Florida National Parks Trust established the Biscayne National Park Stewardship Fund to support programs and projects in the largest marine park in the National Park Service system.
 Biscayne National Park is an amazing place.
 Please help us protect and preserve the park by making a tax-deductible contribution to the Biscayne National Park Stewardship Fund.

 Your tax-deductible contribution will support programs and projects in the five key areas:

 Here are some recent projects the SFNPT has funded in the park: